About Therapeutic Apheresis

-A: Yes.
-We will encourage you to drink fluids (especially liquids high in calcium) before, during, and after the procedure.
+Yes.
+We will encourage you to eat and drink fluids, especially liquids high in calcium, before, during, and after the procedure.

-Therapeutic Hemapheresis is something that is unfamiliar to many.
+Therapeutic Apheresis is something that is unfamiliar to many.
 We realize that you may be anxious the first time you have your procedure.
-Hopefully, the information we have given you will make you less anxious, and will answer some of the questions you may have.
+Hopefully, the information we have given will make you less anxious, and will answer some of the questions you may have.

 Please bring a complete list of your medications with you to each of your visits.

 For More Information

 We want to answer all questions to your satisfaction.
 If we can be of further assistance, please do not hesitate to contact us:

 Syracuse, New York 13210

 Fax: 315 464-9021

 Office Hours: Mon-Fri: 7:00 am - 4:30 pm

 Emergency Services please call the hospital operator at 315 464-5540.
 Ask for the nurse on-call for apheresis.